Find My Student Loan

 Is a cosigner required in order to apply for a loan?

-All non-US citizens/permanent residents studying in the US are required to have a US cosigner.
+Non-US citizens/permanent residents studying in the US are required to have a US cosigner in most cases.
+There are a few select instances, depending on the lender and the situation of the borrower, that a co-signer is not required.
 This cosigner must be a US citizen or permanent resident with good credit and who has lived in the US for the past two years.

 While a cosigner is not automatically required for US citizens, applicants with a creditworthy cosigner can increase their chance of passing the credit review and receiving a lower interest rate.